Nigerian food culture differs as you move from one ethnic group to another.

-About twenty five to thirty percent of Nigerian women are full house wife while a bulk of rest are engaged in petty trading or civil service, only about forty percent of Nigerian women are gainfully employed.
+About thirty percent of Nigerian women are stay-at-home parent, while a bulk of the rest are engaged in petty trading or civil service.

-Below are some of the major food customs in Nigeria, I would try to make a summary of all the different food custom from all of the major tribes in Nigeria.
+Below are some major food customs in Nigeria, I would try to make a summary of all the different food custom from all the major tribes in Nigeria.
 Like I initially stated, some of them are no longer in existence.

 Nigerian Food Customs

-Be cautious with meat and fish – this is only applicable when two people are eating together, the younger person is expected to avoid the meat and fishes until the elderly one decides to give him his portion
+2. Be cautious with meat and fish – this is only applicable when two people are eating together.

-Women Must Cover Their Hair before Cooking – I guess this is self explanatory, the reason a woman is expected to cover her hair while cooking i just so we don’t find hair strand while eating the food.
+4. Women Must Cover Their Hair before cooking – I guess this is self-explanatory, the reason we expect a woman to cover her hair while cooking i just so we don’t find a hair strand while eating the food.